Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

 > [!WARNING]
 > **Container Placement**
-> The position of this container doesn't affect the placement of the Sovendus sticky banner and overlay if you're using one.
+> The position of this container doesn't affect the placement of the Sovendus sticky banner and overlay vartiants if you're using one.

+> [!INFO]
+> **When is the container required?**
+> The container is only required when one of the following is true for you:
+>
+> - you are using an inline/embedded version
+> - you are using a SPA (single page app) as the existence of this container will trigger the sovendus overlay removal process.
+If you are not using an inline/embedded version and not using a SPA, you can safely ignore this container.

 ### Step 2: Replace Placeholder Variables